rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 ## 2. Inline once-used Mocks Property to a Variable

-This is not change in PHPUnit 12.5 per se, bit it helps with changes that come with it.
+This is not a change in PHPUnit 12.5 itself, but it helps with the changes that come with it.
 During the upgrade, I've noticed some properties are used just once.

 Properties are not variables for one reason: to be used across multiple methods.
-So lets fix that:
+Let us fix that:

 ```diff
 -private MockObject $someDependency;